My Speakers Are Buzzing, How Do I Fix It? — Audioengine Skip to Content

 Whether you're using the renowned Audioengine A2+ or another high-end audio setup, understanding the root causes of these noises is essential for a pristine listening experience.
 This guide delves into common sources of disturbances and offers effective strategies to eradicate them.

-Understanding the Noise: Static, Buzzing, and Ground Loops
+1. Static, Buzzing, and Ground Loops

 Unwanted sounds in your audio setup, like static, buzzing, or humming, can stem from various sources.
 These include your computer's 3.5mm line out, RF interference, or the noise floor inherent in electronic devices.
+Ground loops are a frequent issue in systems where the audio source and speakers are on different power sources, such as separate power strips.

 Invest in Quality Cables: High-quality, shielded cables, especially for your 3.5mm line out, can significantly reduce electromagnetic interference.